 Students shall not engage in any illegal or inappropriate activities on school computers, including the downloading and copying of copyrighted material.

-Students shall not use electronic mail, chat rooms, instant messaging, or other forms of direct electronic communications on school computers.
+Students shall not use e-mail, chat rooms, instant messaging, or other forms of direct electronic communications on school computers for any unauthorized or unlawful purpose or in violation of any school policy or directive.

 Students shall not use school computers to participate in on-line auctions, on-line gaming or mp3/mp4 sharing systems.